laroche-a/PoliceSimulatorV/README.md

 Police Simulator V is a mod that aims to bring a realistic PvE policing experience to FiveM.

-:small_blue_diamond: No External Database Required: Keep it simple.
-No need to hassle with external databases – just plug and play!
+:small_blue_diamond: No External Database Required.

-:small_blue_diamond: Callout System: Respond to callouts with 379 unique locations, you’ll never run out of exciting scenarios to explore and conquer.
-Add your own custom callout coordinates easily.
+:small_blue_diamond: Callout System: Respond to callouts with 379+ unique locations.

 :small_blue_diamond: Highly Customizable: Customize callout frequency, whitelist callouts to a specific postal range, modify NPC identities, add items for vehicle & ped searches, customize jailing location, customize driver’s licenses, vehicle registration documents and Mobile Data Computer UI.
-This ressource comes with customization in mind.

 :small_blue_diamond: Extended Ped Identities: When performing background checks on NPCs you will be able to view information such as firearms licenses, active warrants, previous events and much more.

-:small_blue_diamond: Arrest Reporting System: Keep track of your law enforcement activities with our built-in arrest reporting system.
+:small_blue_diamond: Arrest Reporting System: Keep track of your law enforcement activities with the built-in arrest reporting system.

-:small_blue_diamond: Random Traffic Events: Keep things unpredictable with random traffic events like broken windows and flat tires, adding excitement to every patrol.
+:small_blue_diamond: Random Traffic Events: Keep things unpredictable with random traffic events like broken windows and flat tires, etc.

 :small_blue_diamond: Realistic Vehicle Pursuits: Evading drivers will try to avoid collisions and behave in a realistic manner.